gherking/gherking/README.md

 Simple pre-compiler for Gherkin feature files.

+It is based on the AST what is provided by [gherkin-ast](https://www.npmjs.com/package/gherkin-ast)

+## IMPORTANT!

-<strong style="color:red">IMPORTANT!
-This version (v1.0.0-beta.1) is only a BETA version.
-The main functionality of the tool is implemented, but the precompilers haven't been implemented yet.
+This version (v1.0.0-beta.1) is only a **BETA version**.
+The main functionality of the tool is implemented, but **the precompilers haven't been implemented yet**.
 As soon as the 8 built-in precompilers are implemented, the final version will be released.</strong>

-It is based on the AST what is provided by [gherkin-ast](https://www.npmjs.com/package/gherkin-ast).

 ## Usage